 The Refrigeration and Air Conditioning Mechanic Foundation program provides a foundation in basic refrigeration system design, installation and service.
-Training prepares students for entry-level employment in the commercial refrigeration industry.
+The training prepares students for entry-level employment in the commercial refrigeration industry.

 Robin Gibson, Refrigeration TQ and IP